10 tips to sell internationally online

 Aside from that, these platforms take care of most of the hard work for you.
 There’s no need to worry about local currency conversion and other details.

 Keep in mind, though, that for this convenience, these platforms typically take a larger percentage of your sales, which can eat into your profit margin.
 However, starting with one of these marketplaces can let you try out international sales more easily.
-If things go well, you can always work on expanding your own business website to allow for international sales.

 5. Plan for shipping challenges